-testimony [ Latin testimônium < testis (a witness)].
-In the Christian context, it means letting the Good News of Christ be shown by way of telling one's own story, and what that Good News did in/for/to/with oneself.
+testimony [ Latin testimōnium < testis (a witness)].
+In the Christian context, a testimony is letting the Good News of Christ be shown by way of telling a part of one's own story, and what that Good News did in/for/to/with oneself.
 Its religious use came from its use in law, where the testimony of witnesses is part of a body of evidence in finding out the facts of a case.
 In many churches, it's common for someone to testify at church services about their experience with Christ or the subject of the sermon.

 The role of Christian testimony is often misunderstood.
 Testimony is often seen by others as merely the story of the person testifying.
 But it is really the telling of a part of that person's life within the framework of the larger story of how what God made has been brought back together with its Creator, the greater story of the Good News and of the gathering of believers which that Good News created.
 Each testimony is an open, face-to-face version of what is actually so, which, when added to the testifying of others, becomes an up-to-the-minute part of the Scriptures' 'cloud of witnesses'.
-Sometimes it's done to support what someone else is doing or saying by giving some additional life-stuff to think about.
+Sometimes a testimony is done to support what someone else is doing or saying by giving some additional life-stuff to think about.
 Testimony shows that a person can be changed, and the Christian faith is not a fantasy and can be lived.
 Since anyone can testify and anyone's testimony can have an effect, the practice of sharing testimony can break down the walls of race, age, gender, or socio-economic class.

-In a worship service or a church meeting, testimony must fit in with Paul's concern for good order, and not overwhelm the sacraments or Scripture.
+When done in a worship service or a church meeting, testimony must fit in with Paul's concern for good order, and not take over the place of the sacraments or Scripture.
 There are places in the service that may be suitable for testimony in worship, depending on the format of the service, the minister, and the tradition of the congregation.
 For instance:

 Testimony is often given wrongly - to get attention, grab a piece of the spotlight, or to give others a voyeur's thrill while leaving the inner self untouched, or to tout some preacher's or writer's stature.
 Yet, one of the Ten Commandments is against bearing false witness.
 In court, it's called 'perjury', and is itself a crime.
 Some people 'dirty up' the testimony of what they were, and 'clean up' what they are, in hopes of having an impact on others.
-They replace God's indirect and sometimes messy work with a clear and direct word from God.
-All that does is clean out anything that a person in spiritual need can identify or connect with.
+They replace God's indirect and sometimes messy work with a seemingly-clear and direct word from God.
+All that really does is clean out anything that a person in spiritual need can identify or connect with.
 The key to testimony is to tell the truth, and let the Spirit create the impact.
 Testimony is for learning to live a Christian life, not for defining what a Christian life is.
 (The Bible does that.)

 In liturgical churches, the collect is a specific prayer designed for that particular day's worship.
 It is usually taken from a worship book.
 It is found at the end of the entrance rite (the part of the liturgy at the beginning of the service), before the day's Scripture readings.

-It is led into by the apostolic greeting :
+It is typically led into by the apostolic greeting :

 Presiding Minister : The Lord be with you.